 Phone: 01234 325781

-At the MS therapy Centre in Bedford we are extremely lucky to have a beautiful hydrotherapy pool that even has a jacuzzi.
+At the MS therapy Centre in Bedford we are extremely lucky to have a beautiful hydrotherapy pool.

 Hydrotherapy offers physical, psychological and social benefits.
 It promotes increased freedom of movement, development of motor skills, sensory awareness and increased confidence, using the properties of water such as buoyancy and hydrostatic pressure.

 The flow of water can be used to assist or resist exercise, thus offering great versatility.

 The temperature of the pool is held at 34o C , which is thermoneutral – pleasantly warm on entering the pool, and effective in achieving optimal therapeutic benefit.

 The aims of an exercise programme will always be to increase functional ability where possible, and to achieve relaxation and a sense of freedom and independence for all.

 The main benefits of exercise in water for people with Multiple Sclerosis are: